 Documentation and Recordkeeping Requirements

 Once a product is determined to be eligible for FTA benefits, the next step is to document eligibility and to comply with all documentation and paperwork requirements.

 For many – but not all – FTAs, the “certificate of origin” is a critical piece of documentation.
 As defined by the International Chamber of Commerce, a certificate of origin is a trade document that “certifies that goods in a particular export shipment are wholly obtained, produced, manufactured, or processed in a particular country.
 They also serve as a declaration by the exporter.”
 But certificates of origin can come in many forms, so a business needs to carefully review the requirements of the FTA for which benefits are being sought.

-NAFTA, for example, requires a specific “NAFTA Certificate of Origin.”
+USMCA, for example, requires a specific “USMCA Certificate of Origin.”
 Other agreements require specific data sets, but the information can be included on a company’s letterhead or via a certificate of origin “template” accessible through the U.S. Export.gov trade portal.

 In some instances, Korea and Jordan for example, importers can use alternate methods of documenting product origination, including a manufacturer’s affidavit, free form certification, commercial invoices, or notarized receipts.
 Minimum elements that must be provided generally include:

 - Name and contact information of the importer

 - Name and contact information of the exporter